aichunks/Machine-Learning/KNN/README.md

 Knn has different distance calculation approaches such as euclidean,manhattan,minkowski and hamming distance Knn has different algorithms bruteforce,KDD tree and ball tree.

 **HERE IS AN EXAMPLE HOW KNN WORKS**

+algor
 <p align="center">
   <img src="examples/knn_neigh.gif">
 </p>

 ## Getting Started

-This is a Basic Machine learning Algorithm Decision Tree  built from scratch.With this you can understand how KNN actually works.
-KNN WORKS
+This is a Basic Machine learning Algorithm K-nearest-neighbour The lazy learner has different algorithms and distance calculation approaches in this we have used brute force with ecludian distance.
+Soon KDtree and BallTree will be updated.

 <p align="center">
   <img src="examples/kd.gif">